Freehold Township, New Jersey: Major bodies of water

 Due to the township's location in New Jersey, it is the home of numerous headwaters for various important rivers, brooks, and streams that flow throughout the state.
-The township is located on a ridge within the geographic heartland of New Jersey,"Where are the headwaters of Manalapan Brook?", My Central Jersey, January 2, 2015.
-Accessed September 21, 2020.New Jersey Geology 1940, Rutgers Cartography.
-Accessed September 24, 2020. as most sections of the township fall within the hillier terrain and fertile soil found in the Inner coastal plain, while the southeastern sections of the township fall within the more flat terrain and sandier soil found in the Outer coastal plain.
+The township is located on a ridge within the geographic heartland of New Jersey, as most sections of the township fall within the hillier terrain and fertile soil found in the Inner coastal plain, while the southeastern sections of the township fall within the more flat terrain and sandier soil found in the Outer coastal plain.

-The township is located within the much larger Raritan Valley region (as many of its brooks and streams flow into the aforementioned river), while also being located relatively close to the Raritan Bay.
+Most of the township is located within the much larger Raritan Valley Region (as many of its brooks and streams flow into the aforementioned river), while also being located relatively close to the Raritan Bay.
 The township is also closely tied to the Jersey Shore region, being located about 16 mi west of Asbury Park.
-The township also encompasses some of the northernmost stretches of the Pine Barrens.
+The northernmost stretches of the Pine Barrens reach into a small section of the southern portion of the township, as it is one of only two municipalities in Monmouth County that are part of the Toms River watershed, most of which is located in Ocean County in the aforementioned Pine Barrens.
 Notable bodies of water within the township include: